-In this lesson, you will learn how to add filters to your report so customers with no invoices will not show.
+In this lesson, you will learn how to add filters to your report.
+In the below image, you will notice customers with no invoices:

-However, for the purpose of showing how filters work, we are creating that filter for this report.
+However, for the purpose of showing how filters work, we will create a filter in this report.

 Filter the Report